mrismanaziz/Reforestation/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## Why are skeletons so calm?
+Because nothing gets under their skin.